D2Z11/NYC-cost-of-living/README.md

 ## Extensions

 1. Add another row to the `<DataView/>` component to display the "Cost-To-Income ratio" for each borough.
 2. You'll notice there is a message at the bottom of each graphic.
 For example, in the Staten Island graphic it says "Cost of living vastly differs for renters and buyers."
 Add this piece of styling and text to the DataView component.
+3. (optional - let me know if you do this) Update the current level of housing costs and update the information.